stonejournal/github.io/results.md

 **[Word Vector Results](https://stonejournal.github.io/reswordvec/)**

 Each of these sections is designed as a stand-alone essay.
-Together I hope they provide a view into some of the discussion happening around safety, health, and the environment in the pages of *Stone: An Illustrated Magazine.*
+Together, I hope they provide a view into some of the discussion happening around safety, health, and the environment in the pages of *Stone: An Illustrated Magazine.*